 About Ransomware

-Ransomware is a form of malware that encrypts or steals files so they are unusable or are publicized.
-Ransomware often locks the victim's computer.
-To prevent the carnage, the victim is asked to send a certain amount of money (the ransom), typically via a crypto currency such as Bitcoin, within a short period of time.
-It is not guaranteed that delivering the ransom will recover the lost files or avoid its exposure to the public.
-Files can be encrypted or deleted throughout a network depending on the victim's write permissions, and you cannot reverse engineer the military-grade encryption technologies used on the hostage files.
-A common ransomware delivery package is tainted email, in which the target is tricked into interacting with by a social engineering exploit known as spear phishing.
-This causes the email to appear to come from a trusted sender.
-Another common vulnerability is an improperly protected RDP port.
+Ransomware is a form of malware that encrypts or steals a victim's files so they cannot be used or are publicized.
+Ransomware sometimes locks the victim's computer.
+To prevent the carnage, the target is required to send a certain amount of money, usually in the form of a crypto currency such as Bitcoin, within a brief period of time.
+It is not guaranteed that delivering the extortion price will recover the damaged data or avoid its exposure to the public.
+Files can be encrypted or erased across a network based on the victim's write permissions, and you cannot solve the strong encryption algorithms used on the compromised files.
+A common ransomware attack vector is tainted email, in which the target is lured into responding to by a social engineering technique known as spear phishing.
+This makes the email to appear to come from a trusted source.
+Another popular attack vector is an improperly secured RDP port.

-Ask Progent About the ProSight Ransomware Preparedness Consultation in Calgary
+Contact Progent About the ProSight Crypto-Ransomware Vulnerability Audit in Calgary

-For pricing details and to learn more about how Progent's ProSight Ransomware Readiness Review can enhance your defense against ransomware in Calgary, phone Progent at
+For pricing information and to learn more about how Progent's ProSight Crypto-Ransomware Preparedness Review can enhance your defense against ransomware in Calgary, phone Progent at